 If anyone says there’s nothing to do on Ascension, they simply haven’t looked hard enough.
 With its beautiful weather, crystal-clear and unpolluted ocean, challenging terrain and wonderful wildlife there is no excuse for not getting out there and doing something amazing every day.

 The best way to enjoy Ascension is probably to join a few clubs such as the Ascension Hash House Harriers – every Saturday these intrepid explorers trek all over Ascension’s less travelled terrain keeping fit and having fun at the same time – you also get to see some parts of the island that you wouldn’t otherwise see.
-Alternatively, pick up a Letterbox Walks guide from the Conservation Office or buy online.
+Alternatively, pick up a Letterbox Walks guide from the Conservation Office or the Obsidian Hotel shop.
 These walks will take you all around the island and offer some amazing views.

 SCUBA DIVING & SNORKELLING